microsoft/msphpsql/README.md

 June 20, 2016 (4.0.0): The early technical preview (ETP) for SQLSRV and PDO_SQLSRV drivers for Linux with basic functionalities is now available.
 The SQLSRV driver has been built and tested on Ubuntu 15.04, Ubuntu 16.04, and RedHat 7.2, and PDO_SQLSRV driver has been built and tested on Ubuntu 15.04, Ubuntu 16.04.

-## Install

-####Prerequisites

-- A Web server such as Apache is required.
-Your Web server must be configured to run PHP.
-See below for information on installing Apache to work with the drivers.
-- [Microsoft ODBC Driver 13 for Linux][odbcLinux], you can install ODBC drivers using [ODBC command line installers][ODBCinstallers], or [ODBC install scripts](https://github.com/Microsoft/msphpsql/tree/PHP-7.0-Linux/ODBC%20install%20scripts).
-- 64-bit [UnixODBC 2.3.1 driver manager][LinuxDM], built for 64-bit SQLLEN/SQLULEN.
-- If building PHP from source, you need libraries required to [build PHP][PHPMan].

-####Tutorial
-- Follow the steps on [Microsoft Drivers for PHP for SQL Server Team Blog](https://blogs.msdn.microsoft.com/sqlphp/2016/10/10/getting-started-with-php-7-sql-server-and-azure-sql-database-on-linux-ubuntu-with-apache/) to easily configure your environment and install PHP drivers.
-For detailed instructions please review the tutorial [here](https://github.com/Azure/msphpsql/blob/PHP-7.0-Linux/LinuxTutorial.md).

-The drivers are distributed as shared binary extensions for PHP.
-They are available in thread safe (*_ts.so) and-non thread safe (*_nts.so) versions.
-The source code for the drivers is also available, and you can choose whether to compile them as thread safe or non-thread safe versions.
-The thread safety configuration of your web server will determine which version you need.
-If you wish to install Apache from source, follow these instructions:

-1. Download the source from [Apache.org][httpd_source].
-Unzip the source to a local directory.

-2. Download the [Apache Portable Runtime (APR) and Utility][apr_source].
-Unzip the APR source into srclib/apr and the APR-Util source into srclib/apr-util in your Apache directory from Step 1.

-3. If you have the thread safe binaries, run `./configure --enable-so --with-mpm=worker`.
-If you have the non-thread safe binaries, run `./configure --enable-so --with-mpm=prefork`.

-4. Run `make` and `sudo make install`.

-Install [Microsoft ODBC Driver 13 on Linux][odbcLinux] and Driver manager using the instructions on MSDN.
-Run `sqlcmd -S <myserver> -d <mydatabase> -U <myusername> -P <mypassword> -I` to make sure ODBC driver and driver manager have been installed successfully.

-Now you are ready to install PHP.

-- Method 1: Using your package  manager:

-	Make sure the packaged  PHP version is PHP 7.
-You may need to add repositories to obtain PHP 7 as described in the [tutorial]((https://github.com/Azure/msphpsql/blob/PHP-7.0-Linux/LinuxTutorial.md)).

-	1. Use your package manager to install the php package and if you are installing PDO_SQLSRV drivers install the php-pdo package.
-	2. Copy the precompiled binaries into the extensions directory (likely in /usr/lib/php).
-	3. Edit the php.ini file as indicated  in the "Enable the drivers" section.

-- Method 2: Using the PHP source:

-	Download the PHP 7 source and unzip it to a local directory.
-Then follow the steps below:

-    1. Switch to the PHP directory and run `./buildconf --force`.
-You may need to install autoconf with your package manager prior to this step.

-    2. Run `./configure` with the following options on the command line:

-       (i) the path to apxs or apxs2 to configure PHP for Apache using `--with-apxs2=<path-to-apxs>`.
-To find the path to apxs (or apxs2), run `sudo find / -name apxs` (or `sudo find / -name apxs2`) and add the resulting path to the option.
-For example, if the find command yields `/usr/bin/apxs2`, add `--with-apxs2=/usr/bin/apxs2` to the `./configure` command line.
-       (ii) if your web server has thread safety enabled, specify a thread-safe build of PHP.
-Add `--enable-maintainer-zts` to `./configure`.

-      Thus your `./configure` command should look like `./configure --with-apxs2=<path-to-apxs-executable> --enable-maintainer-zts`.

-      If your `./configure` command exits with an error saying it cannot find xml2-config, you may need to install libxml2-dev using your package manager before continuing.

-	3. Run `make` and then put the precompiled binaries into the < php_source_directory >/modules/ directory.

-	4. Run `make install` to install the binaries into the default php extensions directory.

-- Method 3: Compile the drivers from source along with PHP:

-	Download the PHP 7 source and unzip it to a local directory.
-Then follow the steps below:

-    1. Switch to the PHP directory and unzip the Linux driver sources to the `ext/` directory.
-There are two directories, `sqlsrv/` and `pdo_sqlsrv/`.
-Run `./buildconf --force`.
-You may need to install autoconf with your package-manager prior to this step.

-    2. Run `./configure` with the same options listed above, in addition to the following:

-      (i) `CXXFLAGS=-std=c++11` to ensure your compiler uses the C++11 standard.
-      (ii) `--enable-sqlsrv=shared `
-      (iii)`--with-pdo_sqlsrv=shared`

-      Thus your `./configure` command should look like `./configure --with-apxs2=<path-to-apxs-executable> CXXFLAGS=-std=c++11 --enable-sqlsrv=shared --with-pdo_sqlsrv=shared`.

-   3. Run `make`.
-The compiled drivers will be located in the `modules/` directory, and are named `sqlsrv.so` and `pdo_sqlsrv.so`.

-   4. Run `sudo make install` to install the binaries into the default php extensions directory.

-- Method 4: Compile the drivers from source with phpize:

-	Make sure that [phpize](http://php.net/manual/en/install.pecl.phpize.php) is properly installed.

-    1. Switch to the source directory of the extension you want to install, e.g. `source/sqlsrv` or `source/pdo_sqlsrv`.

-    2. Run `phpize && ./configure CXXFLAGS=-std=c++11 && make` to compile the extension.

-    3. Run `sudo make install` to install the binaries into the default php extensions directory.

-- Method 5: install the drivers with PECL:

-1. Use your package manager to install the php package and if you are installing PDO_SQLSRV drivers install the php-pdo package.
-Make sure the packaged  PHP version is PHP 7.
-You may need to add repositories to obtain PHP 7 as described in the [tutorial]((https://github.com/Azure/msphpsql/blob/PHP-7.0-Linux/LinuxTutorial.md)).

-2. Use your package manager and install `php-pear` and  `php-dev`.

-3. Run `pecl search sqlsrv`, you should get the list of sqlsrv and pdo_sqlsrv packages with their associated version.
-For example, `pdo_sqlsrv 4.0.5 (devel)   4.0.5 Microsoft Drivers for PHP for SQL Server (PDO_SQLSRV)`.

- 4. Run `sudo pecl install pdo_sqlsrv-4.0.5` .

-####Enable the drivers

-1. Make sure that the driver is in your PHP extensions directory.

-2. Enable it within your PHP installation's php.ini: In your local PHP directory, copy `php.ini-development` to `php.ini`.
-If using the SQLSRV driver, add `extension=php_sqlsrv_7_ts.so` or `extension=php_sqlsrv_7_nts.so` to `php.ini`.
-If using the PDO_SQLSRV driver, add `extension=php_pdo_sqlsrv_7_ts.so` or `extension=php_pdo_sqlsrv_7_nts.so`.
-Modify these filenames as appropriate if you compiled the drivers from source.
-If necessary, specify the extension directory using `extension_dir`, for example: `extension_dir = /usr/local/bin`.

-3. If using Apache web server, follow the [instructions here][httpdconf] for editing your Apache configuration file.

-4. Restart the web server.

-## Sample Code
-For samples, please see the sample folder.
-For setup instructions, see [here] [phpazure]

 ## Limitations